Porthcawl-Insurance/www/content/tos.md

 ## **I. Use of CyberFortress.com**

 1. The Site is provided by CyberFortress for your information.
 Your use is limited to and you agree to use this Site strictly in accordance with applicable international, federal, state and local law and regulations (&quot;Applicable Laws&quot;) and you agree you will abide by all Applicable Laws.
 2. The Site refers to Services for U.S. business only and provides general information related thereto.
-By accessing this Site or using our Services, you agree to be bound by these Terms and by our  **Privacy Policy**
+By accessing this Site or using our Services, you agree to be bound by these Terms and by our [Privacy Policy](/privacy/).
-3. By accessing or using our Services, you agree to be bound by these Terms and by our  **Privacy Policy**.
+3. By accessing or using our Services, you agree to be bound by these Terms and by our [Privacy Policy](/privacy/).
 4. By accessing or using our Services, you confirm that: you can form a binding contract with us; and you are over the age of 18, as the Services are not intended for children under 18. _If it comes to our attention through reliable means that a registered user is a child under 18 years of age, we will cancel that user&#39;s account and/or access to the Services._ If you are using the Services on behalf of a corporation (or any legal entity other than using it personally), you represent that you are authorized to enter into an agreement on behalf of that legal entity and are nevertheless individually bound by these Terms even if we have a separate agreement with such corporation.
 5. To use the Site, you must have access to a wireless network, and you agree to pay all fees associated with such access.
 You also agree to pay all fees (if any) charged by Google Play or App Store in connection with the Services, including the App, if any.
 6. You agree to comply with, and your license to use the App is conditioned upon your compliance with, all applicable third-party terms of use and agreements (e.g., Google Play&#39;s or App Store&#39;s terms and policies) when using the Services, including the App, if any.
 You acknowledge that Google Play and/or App Store (and its subsidiaries) are third-party beneficiaries of the Terms and will have the right to enforce them.